MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/manufacturing/identity-access-management.md

 ms.date: 09/23/2022
 ---

-# Azure Identity and Access Management for Manufacturing
+# Azure Identity and Access Management for Manufacturing HPC

 This article builds on a number of considerations and recommendations defined in the Azure landing zone article [Azure landing zone design area for identity and access management](/azure/cloud-adoption-framework/ready/landing-zone/design-area/identity-access).
 Following the guidance in this article will help examine design considerations and recommendations that relate to identity and access management specific to the deployment of an HPC application designed for the manufacturing industry on Microsoft Azure.